Using Well-Understood Single-Objective Functions in Multiobjective Black-Box Optimization Test Suites: The Proposed Bi-Objective Test Suites

+Since we use the single-objective \sphinxcode{bbob} functions to construct the \sphinxcode{bbob-biobj} suite, all functions are unbounded and the extreme solutions of the Pareto set are guaranteed to lie within \([-5,5]^n\).

+Note that the Pareto set can partially lie outside of this area but that the major part of the Pareto set is expected to lie within it.
+Moreover, it is highly unlikely that any non-dominated solutions would be found outside of the \sphinxstyleemphasis{region of interest} \([-100,100]^n\).
+In other words, we believe that the region of interest contains the entire Pareto set, but due to the nature of the \sphinxcode{bbob-biobj} function definitions, there is no guarantee that this is indeed always the case.

-\subsection{Function Groups}
+\subsubsection{Function Groups}

-From combining the original \code{bbob} function classes, we obtain 15 function classes to structure the 55 bi-objective functions of the \code{bbob-biobj} test suite.
-Each function class contains three or four functions.
-We are listing below the function classes and in parenthesis the functions that belong to the respective class: \begin{enumerate} \item {} separable - separable (functions \(f_1\), \(f_2\), \(f_{11}\))
+By combining the original \sphinxcode{bbob} function groups, we obtain 15 function groups to structure the 55 bi-objective functions of the \sphinxcode{bbob-biobj} test suite.
+Each function group contains three or four functions.
+We are listing below the function groups and in parenthesis the functions that belong to the respective groups (see also Fig.~\ref{fig:bbobbiobjfunctionsoverview}):